maifujalam/kubernetes/k8s-single-master/README.md

      1. master_ip     => This should take internal ip address of master-01(leader) node.
      2. extra_ip      => This should take external ip address of master-01(leader) node.
      3. cluster_name  => This should be a cluster name (/iac/cluster_name) folder will be created
+     4. platform      => Should be GCP or Local .It is platform where we are deploying cluster.

-2. Finally, run 0.global-vars-config.yaml on localhost.This will update extra vars required to configure cluster.
+5. Finally, run 0.global-vars-config.yaml on localhost.This will update extra vars required to configure cluster.

 **To enable IP Forwarding follow below:-**